 Couples and Individual Counselling / Psychotherapy in Seaford, Eastbourne, Lewes, Brighton

-For the past two years I have been working online because of COVID.
-I am seeing people face to face in my consultation room in Seaford in accordance with UKCP COVID guidelines as well as continuing to work online.
+During the pandemic and after I have been working online using Zoom and other online packages.
+I am seeing people face to face in my consultation room in Seaford and I continue to work online.

 A committed relationship for many people lies at the centre of their lives but very few couples have a relationship of any length without meeting difficulties along the way.
 The happiest couples can be open about the fact that there were times when they disliked each other and considered separating.
 Through triumphing over these personal difficulties they create a unique bond.
 Conflict can be a way of developing a partnership rather than signalling an end to it, but for some couples the presence of a third party, a counsellor, helps in sustaining the dialogue when feelings run high and it is here where a skilled counsellor/psychotherapist can be of help.
 Sometimes people take a long time to admit there is a problem - but just waiting and hoping things will get better may only make things worse.

 As well as the impact on individuals the Covid pandemic has had a powerful, often difficult impact on couple relationships as well.
 Lockdowns have thrown couples together in the same house nearly all the time and sometimes children were around as well needing to be both entertained and educated, distracting parents from their occupations when they have to work from home.
 Conflicts over the division of the tasks of running a house, looking after children and working frequently arise and can be difficult to resolve.
 Even when things return to relative normality resentment remains and it is then that a neutral third party (friends can only help to a limited extent) is helpful in opening up the dialogue between the two individual points of view.